-To this day, Bitcoin is still the dominant cryptocurrency, but investors have many more investment opportunities on the crypto market.
-Some of them even question BTC’s future and long-term reign as the world’s most popular digital asset.
+To this day, Bitcoin is still the dominant cryptocurrency, but investors have many more investment opportunities in the crypto market.
+Some even question BTC’s future and long-term reign as the world’s most popular digital asset.

-Every day, developers come with new cryptocurrency projects that enhance the possibilities and potential of blockchain-based tokens.
+Every day, developers develop new cryptocurrency projects that enhance the possibilities and potential of blockchain-based tokens.
 Some of the cryptos that vie for Bitcoin’s throne include:

 These digital assets consistently attract new investors.
 Large communities form around them.
-Developers that take part in these projects often depart and use their skills and experience to found others.
-The “Crypto Universe” is rapidly expanding, and investing in cryptocurrency means more than just buying Bitcoin.
+Developers in these projects often depart and use their skills and experience to find others.
+The “Crypto Universe” is rapidly expanding, and investing in cryptocurrency means more than buying Bitcoin.

 Understanding Cryptocurrency Tokens and their Functions

-Before you invest in cryptocurrency, you should go through some of the guides on popular tokens to identify the ones that are most worthy of your portfolio.
-There are certain criteria to pick the cryptos that you are going to fund next.
+Before investing in cryptocurrency, you should go through some of the guides on popular tokens to identify the most worthy of your portfolio.
+There are specific criteria for picking the cryptos you will fund next.
 Here are some of them:

-Every cryptocurrency starts from a whitepaper, which is the official document that presents the developer’s vision of the project.
-Whitepapers usually come in PDF form, and they become available for the public with months or even years before the crypto tokens’ release date.
+Every cryptocurrency starts from a whitepaper, the official document presenting the developer’s project vision.
+Whitepapers usually come in PDF form and become available for the public for months or even years before the crypto tokens’ release date.